electric-eloquence/fepper/README.md

   * These YAML files must match the source file's name with the exception of the extension.
   * The extension must be `.yml`
-  * The overriding property must only contain the lowest level key-value, not the entire hierarchy, i.e., only `assets_dir`, not `backend.synced_dirs.assets_dir`.
+  * The overriding property must only contain the lowest level key:value, not the entire hierarchy, e.g., only `assets_dir`, not `backend.synced_dirs.assets_dir`.
 * Asset, script, and style files prefixed by "\_\_" will be ignored by `fp syncback` and `fp frontend-copy` as will files in the `_nosync`